 I’m worried my former partner will get rid of our assets.
 What can I do?

-If you’re worried about your former partner getting rid of assets before you finalise a property settlement, you need to provide the Court with evidence of their intention to do that and ask for an injunction to prevent them from selling the property until settlement is finalised.
+If you’re worried about your former partner getting rid of assets before you finalise a property settlement, you need to provide the Court with evidence of their intention to do that and:

 Can I get spousal maintenance?

-- if they have a child in their care or
+- If they have a child in their care; and

 What is the difference between interim and final orders?